 Enjoy the peace and quiet of Chy an Mor.

-The small step separates the bedroom area from the private sitting area in the master bedroom.
+A small step separates the bedroom-area from the private sitting-area in the master bedroom.

 There is a large walk-in shower in this first floor bathroom.